 Washington County Water Conservancy District and its municipal partners have invested significant resources to conservation initiatives and the investments are paying off.

-Water demand in the Virgin and Kanab Creek river basins decreased 26-percent between 2000 and 2010 compared to the state average of 18 percent.
-During that same period, Washington County’s population increased more than 40 percent and approximately 50 million tourists visited the county.
+Water demand in Washington County has decreased more than 30 percent between 2000 and 2015.
+During that same period, Washington County’s population increased more than 70 percent and nearly 100 million tourists visited the county.

 Water conservation is a collaborative effort.
 We appreciate our water-conscious farmers, business owners and residents who helped us achieve such great success in reducing our water use.
 And we look forward to celebrating further reductions with our water users in the future.

-Washington County has experienced tremendous growth during the last few decades – almost tripling in size in the last 20 years.
+Washington County has experienced tremendous growth during the last few decades.
 This rapid growth, accompanied with the county’s limited water resources, necessitated the development and implementation of an aggressive water conservation program to protect existing water supplies and the county’s unparalleled quality of life.

 The district approved its first long-term Water Resource Management, Development and Protection Plan in the 1990’s, which states: “The district shall develop a conservation program that promotes public education and information dissemination concerning water conservation; and promote the adoption of technologies, practices and devices that will yield improvements in the efficiency and management of water use.”